 Avoid an operations-heavy project team that lacks sufficient representation from your IT team.

 Testing requires three phases – system testing, integration testing and user acceptance.

 In each testing phase, companies should use actual data that has been copied from their live business environment, involve real users and adhere to established business processes.
 Project managers should not underestimate the importance of volume testing.
 This is the 'stressful' part of this phase, but is vital to the success of your WMS implementation.

 RedMart shares their experience with deploying Manhattan SCALE in the Cloud to help them manage their fast growing eCommerce grocery business, the positive impact its had on their bottom line and the ease with which they can scale as consumers continue to push for the ultimate shopping experience.

-Training matters!
-Your WMS supplier should have proven methodologies to support software implementation, process development, daily operational procedures and change management to expedite system adoption throughout your organisation.
+Training matters - the best system is useless if no one understands how to access it!
+As a WMS supplier we suggest having proven methodologies to support software implementation, process development, daily operational procedures and change management to expedite system adoption throughout your organisation.
 You should therefore strongly consider leaning on your WMS vendor to support some of your initial training needs.

 Executives should also make sure users understand the importance of following the standard operating procedures, and that SOPs are clearly documented (with use of screenshots and non-system-related processes that users also need to follow).

 It’s a good idea to ensure that the training skills required for bringing future system users up to speed are transferred to your organisation.
 Training an internal trainer will minimise long-term reliance on your vendor for all your additional training needs.

 During the system's pre- and post-implementation phases, ensure there’s a structured communication program in place, so that the project team regularly meets, shares issues, exchanges ideas, reviews costs and reports on progress and achievements.
 For large-scale and complex WMS deployments, companies should aim for a quick win.